jesperhauch/polynomial_deep_learning/notes/takeaways.md

 **Overall**
 CCP models trained on Normal(0,5) are able to generalize OOD.

-# 2a2\*b2\*c2 - 3c
+## 2a2\*b2\*c2 - 3c
-Models cannot fit the polynomial at all.
+CCP and PolynomialNN cannot fit the polynomial at all.
 Overflow encountered for some networks during testing.

+## 2a2\*b2\*c2 - 3d
+PDC and CCP can generalize.

+## 2a3_b2_c2-d6
+PDC and CCP has okay generalization on half the data loaders after 100 epochs.

+## a3_b2_c3-d3_e3
+CCP is the superior model.
+Generalized on half the dataloaders after 100 epochs for Normal(0,5) training.
+Weird phenomena that better performance is seen on some test sets than on the training set...

+## a3_b3_c3-d4_e4
+Models cannot generalize.
+Best test performance is MAPE around 1 for a small amount of datasets.

+# 2a3_b2_c2_d3-e5_f5
+Models cannot learn and produces NaN for most dataloaders.

 # a\*b\*c+d-e-f-g
 * Generally